BattlehubCode/llama.cs.docs/README.md

 ![llama.cs][llava]

 ## Introduction
 This asset serves as an excellent starting point for exploring and utilizing Large Language Models (LLMs) within the Unity environment.
-It comes equipped with the llama.cs binding, precompiled binaries for both Windows and macOS (with instructions provided for compiling binaries on other platforms, available in the llama.cpp repository), and a straightforward and simplistic user interface.
+It comes equipped with the llama.cs binding, precompiled binaries for Windows (instructions for compiling binaries on other platforms, available in the [llama.cpp](https://github.com/ggerganov/llama.cpp) repository), and a straightforward and simplistic user interface.
 Whether you are a developer looking to integrate LLMs into your Unity projects or an enthusiast eager to experiment with language models, this asset provides the essential tools.

 ## Features
 - Single-file llama.cs: The C# binding for llama.cpp